 NAD+ is an essential enzyme that is central to mitochondrial function and ATP generation.
 Without NAD+, ATP generation does not occur.
 So it is safe to say that we cannot live without this enzyme.
 Interestingly, mitochondrial DNA was found to be susceptible to attack by free radicals.
 And studies have shown that our pool of cellular NAD+, much like ovarian follicles depletes with age.

-Why Use Nadovim For Improving Female Fertility After 30?
+Why Nadovim May Improve Female Fertility After 30

 It is clear from the research stated above that NAD+ supplements can be used to improve the age-dependent diminishing pool of ovarian follicles.